 - Attend a workshop/planning day the week before the fall semester begins to review syllabi and coordinate first week and/or orientation interactions

 - Attend fall orientation/Welcome Week events coordinated in conjunction with Messina and Office of Student Engagement (such as the Fall Welcome Weekend Mentor Session).

-- Participate in ongoing planning as the need arises
+- Participate in ongoing planning and communication on a weekly basis.

-a.
-Discuss connections of courses and co-curricular activities to overarching theme.
+- Discuss connections of courses and co-curricular activities to the overarching Messina theme.

-b.
-Integrate enrichment sessions into course syllabi (enrichment sessions should include at least one Baltimore excursion and one theme-related activity each semester).
+- Integrate enrichment sessions into course syllabi (enrichment sessions should include at least one Baltimore excursion and one theme-related event each semester).

-d.
-Attend and assist in the facilitation of 10-12 enrichment sessions per semester (totaling 15-25 hours of interaction with your students) for each seminar class.
+- Attend and assist in the facilitation of 10-12 enrichment sessions in the fall (totaling 15-25 hours of interaction with your students) and 8-10 enrichment sessions in the spring (totaling 12-20 hours of interaction with your students) for each seminar class.

-Discuss student conduct issues (when they arise) with students connected to enrichment hours and assist in student’s reflection process.
+4. Discuss student conduct and retention issues (when they arise) with students connected to enrichment hours and assist in student’s reflection process.

 5. Empower participants (faculty, administrators and students) to notice and address student concerns and refer to appropriate resources when necessary.